ah1053/ws/README.md

 representative of your workload and ensure Node.js/zlib will handle it with acceptable performance and memory usage.

-Tuning of permessage-deflate can be done via the options defined below.
+Tuning off permessage-deflate can be done via the options defined below.
 You can also use `zlibDeflateOptions` and `zlibInflateOptions`, which is passed directly into the creation of [raw deflate/inflate streams][node-zlib-deflaterawdocs].